Proper hinge technique will enable you to deadlift more loads, develop powerful hamstrings, and stay injury-free.

 The deadlift is one of the three powerlifting exercises, so it is required if you want to compete in powerlifting or weightlifting.

-While deadlifts can significantly improve your lower body’s maximal strength and power, it is essential to keep a proper technique to avoid injuries .
+While deadlifts can significantly improve your lower body’s maximal strength and power, it is essential to maintain proper technique to avoid injuries .

 3. Increased Vertical Jump